 A Traumatic Brain Injury (TBI) is a closed head injury or acute brain injury that can be caused by a blow or jolt to the head.
 Common causes of a TBI include car and motorcycle accidents, sports and military injuries, falls and assaults.
 The severity of the TBI can vary from a mild concussion and to permanent brain damage.

-When a head injury occurs, the soft brain crashes back and forth inside of the hard scull causing contusions, bruising, bleeding and shearing of the brain in what’s known as a “counter blow.”
+When a head injury occurs, the soft brain crashes back and forth inside of the hard scull causing contusions, bruising, increased pressure, bleeding, blood clots and shearing of the brain in what’s known as a “counter blow.”
 According to the Mayo Clinic, there are 3 classifications to the severity and mechanism of the head injury.

 Severity of Brain Injuries